aniruddhapaik/university-code/Operating System/Seminar on MS Windows Networking Capabilities/NOTESFORPRESENTATION.md

   - Handles tasks like packet transmission, reception, and media access control (MAC).
 - **Use Case**: Primarily used for developing network adapter drivers and ensuring compatibility across different hardware.

+The Network Driver Interface Specification (NDIS) operates between the data link layer and the network layer, serving as a crucial abstraction layer for network drivers in Windows.
+However, its "home," so to speak, is generally considered to be the **data link layer**.
+Here’s why:

+The NDIS primarily provides an interface between protocol drivers (at the network layer) and the network interface card (NIC) drivers (at the data link layer).
+Its core responsibilities involve managing hardware communication, packet transmission, and driver interaction, which align more closely with the functions of the data link layer.

+However, because it facilitates communication between layers and supports higher-layer protocols, it’s sometimes seen as bridging or extending between the two layers.
+But fundamentally, its operations—like frame handling and hardware driver support—are deeply tied to the data link layer’s domain.

 ### **TDI (Transport Driver Interface)**

 - **Purpose**: TDI is a kernel-mode interface for accessing transport-layer protocols (e.g., TCP/IP).
 It operates at the **transport layer** of the OSI model, enabling communication between applications and network protocols.